PublicAPIs-dev/intuit-api/docs/use-cases/customfield.md

 #### Use Case 1: Read Custom Fields Definitions
+Use GraphQL API to read Custom Fields Definitions.
 The output would list the custom fields that’s being set up in the company along with data types and the entities it’s for.

 ```